tamannah1234/InsightHub-Dashboard/README.md

    - Highlight your unique features

 5. **Submit Your Entry**
-   - Create a pull request with your complete solution
-   - Ensure all files are included and demo link works
+   - Ensure all files are included in the github repo and demo link works
    - And then fill this form(compulsory) - [Submission form](https://forms.gle/VV7Gu5JUKa1TmQd77)

 6. **Join the Discussion group for any doutbs**